tidyverse/tidyups/004-governance.md

     `usethis::use_release_issue()`.

--   **Decision making:** when a package has multiple authors, where possible decisions are made using rough consensus amongst the authors.
+-   **Decision making:** when a package has multiple authors, where possible, decisions are made using rough consensus amongst the authors.
 If consensus is hard to reach or taking too long, the maintainer will make a decision.